 Shocked by the rapid escalation in violent protests, the British government once more changed their minds.

-Most of the Townshend Acts were repealed just over three years after their introduction.
+Most of the Townshend Acts were repealed just over three years after their introduction, but the tax on tea remained.

 Then, in 1773, the British parliament introduced a new Tea Tax.
 This time, it was created to help save the British East India Company from financial collapse.